Human Microbiome Hub: Oral–Gut & Gut–Brain Axes

 long-term disease risk

-This Human Microbiome Cluster brings together 5 core articles written by microbiome scientist Ali Rıza Akın, designed to guide your readers from foundational understanding to cutting-edge innovations.
+This Human Microbiome Cluster brings together five core articles written by Ali Rıza Akın, designed to guide readers from foundational understanding to emerging innovations in microbiome science.

 This pillar article explains: